double-slide/scheduler/README.md

 # Scheduler
-Scheduler is a project for Lighthouse Labs Web Dev program that uses React.
-It provides an at-a-glance schedule for each day of the week, where each day has 5 appointment slots.
+Scheduler is a project for the Lighthouse Labs Web Development program.
+The app uses React to provide an at-a-glance schedule for each day of the week, where each day has 5 interview appointment slots.

 ## Final Product
 !["Example page"](https://github.com/double-slide/scheduler/blob/master/public/images/screen-view1.png "Example page")